algosup/2023-2024-project-4-sportshield-team-8/documents/functionalSpecifications/functionalSpecification.md

 ### Buzzer

 When considering the accidental impact against the device, someone who fell on it for example.
 It has been decide to implement a crescendo sound and not an important one from the beginning.
-It would start with a 70 dB sound for three seconds before increasing to the intense signal of 95 dB.
+It would start with a ... dB for two seconds before increasing it at ... dB to finally had the intense signal of ... dB at the fourth second.

 ### NFC